sourcegraph/about/handbook/engineering/roles.md

 ### Responsibilities

 - Directly contribute through code, RFCs or PR reviews for a minimum of roughly 50% of their time.
-- Collaborate with [product](../product/index.md) to maintain a [prioritized roadmap](../../direction/index.md) for the work owned by their team.
+- Collaborate with [product](../product/index.md) to maintain a [prioritized roadmap](../../direction/index.md) for the work owned by their team as well as quarterly [OKRs](../company/okrs/index.md)
 - Plan and commit to a set of work that will be accomplished by the team for each [monthly release](releases/index.md) and capture those commitments in a tracking issue on GitHub.
 - Help keep the team focused on their goals while keeping them aware of the higher level picture.
 - Identify blockers or productivity issues and work with the team to address them.
 - Run weekly team sync meetings.
-- Communicate progress to stakeholders and other parts of the company.
+- Communicate progress to stakeholders and other parts of the company (e.g. at company meeting).
 - Conduct monthly [retrospectives](../../retrospectives/index.md) with their team.
-- Scale themselves out by organizing, delegating and reviewing the work of other team mates.
+- Scale themselves out by organizing and delegating work to other team mates.
 - Mentor and coach other team mates with timely feedback as appropriate in order to uphold team values and help them grow.
 - Collaborate with Engineering Managers to ensure team mates have everything they need to succeed and deliver on the goals of the team.